le-xuan-2/survey-form/README.md

 - ‘survey-form’ is a mock-up for a cafe’s customer feedback form. <br>
 - if you locally host ‘index.html’, you’ll see live styling, layout, and interactive form questions. <br>
 - BUT, social links (instagram, website) are **not yet functional** ( ꩜ ᯅ ꩜;)⁭ ⁭(stay tuned! i am planning to build out the full site!) <br>
-- you can also find a menu pdf i designed on canva pro under the ‘documents/’ folder
+- you can also find a menu pdf which i had so much fun designing on canva pro under the ‘documents/’ folder.

 ### usage .ᐟ
 - clone or download the repository. <br>